MrHakimov/expression-parsers/README.md

 # expression-parsers
-Implementations of infix and postfix expression parsers in Java, JavaScript and Clojure
+Implementations of infix, postfix and prefix expression parsers in Java, JavaScript and Clojure